MicrosoftEdge/MSEdgeExplainers/IframeMediaPause/iframe_media_pausing.md

 Given that there exists many ways for a website to render audio in the broader web platform, this proposal has points of contact with many API's.
 To be more specific, there are two scenarios where this interaction might happen.
 Let's consider an iframe, which is not allowed to play `media-playback-while-not-rendered`:
 - Scenario 1: When the iframe is not rendered and it attempts to play audio; and
   - Callers should treat this scenario as if they weren't allowed to start media playback.
 Like when the [`autoplay` permission policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Permissions-Policy/autoplay) is set to `'none'` for an iframe.
 - Scenario 2: When the iframe is already playing audio and stops being rendered during media playback.
-Once rendering again, to resume playback, we recommend that websites wait for a new user gesture to do so.
   - Callers should treat this scenario as if the user had paused media playback.

 The following subsections covers how this proposal could interact with Web APIs that render audio.